wisc-viz/D3/basic-map/README.md

 This was the easy part because topojson is available as a package for [node.js](nodejs.org).
 Simply go to the node.js website and install node.
 Then open a terminal window and run the command `npm install -g topojson`.

 ##### Installing the GDAL
 This was more complicated.
-The tutorial tells you to use the [homebrew](brew.sh) package manager (specifically, `brew install GDAL`), and that worked for 2/3 of us.
+The tutorial tells you to use the [homebrew](brew.sh) package manager (specifically, `brew install gdal`), and that worked for 2/3 of us.
 The rest struggled with the kind of nonsense you often see when trying to build software from source.

 That's when we learned that Mac users have a nice shortcut: [a packaged installer for the GDAL](kyngchaos.com/software/frameworks) - scroll down to find the link for "GDAL complete".